inaka/Jayme/README.md

     - `pod 'Jayme'`
   - Remember to add an `import Jayme` statement in any source file of your project that needs to make use of the library.

+## Older Versions Support

+- As of its `3.0.0` release, this library works with **Swift 3.0**
+- If you look for older languages version support, you can check out:
+  - `2.1.0` release for Swift 2.3 support.
+  - `2.0.2` release for Swift 2.2 support.